The Quote Garden ™

 Your own property is concerned when your neighbor's house is on fire. ~Horace

-Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire. ~François Duc de La Rochefoucauld
+Absence diminishes small loves and moderate passions, and it increases great ones — as the wind blows out candles but adds fury to fire. ~François VI, duc de La Rochefoucauld (1613–1680)

 Didst thou but know the inly touch of love,